The Autoimmune Protocol Diet

 • Food additives

-That makes it even more restrictive than the Paleo diet, which forbids foods like grains, dairy, and legumes.
+That makes it even more restrictive than the Paleo diet, which forbids foods such as grains, dairy, and legumes.
+Experts also recommend no smoking or using NSAID pain relievers, such as ibuprofen and naproxen.

 Once you’ve stopped eating and drinking all of these things, you wait to see if your autoimmune symptoms improve.
-If they do, you slowly start to eat the nixed foods again, one at a time, to find out if any of them trigger your symptoms.
+If they do, you slowly go back to eating the foods you had cut out, one at a time, to find out if any of them trigger your symptoms.
 The idea is that you’ll learn which foods to stay away from.

 This type of eating plan is called an elimination diet.
-People usually stay on an elimination diet for only about 4 to 8 weeks.
+People usually stay on an elimination diet for only about 4-8 weeks.

 Following the AIP diet could be risky for your health, so you need to get your doctor’s OK before you try it.
 If they give you the green light, they have to structure the diet for you and supervise you while you’re on it.
 It’s also important to let them know if you’re taking any medications or supplements before you start.

-Autoimmune diseases -- like rheumatoid arthritis, psoriatic arthritis, or inflammatory bowel disease -- are long-term conditions where your immune system goes haywire and attacks healthy tissues by mistake.
+Autoimmune diseases -- such as rheumatoid arthritis, psoriatic arthritis, or inflammatory bowel disease -- are long-term conditions where your immune system goes haywire and attacks healthy tissues by mistake.
 This causes ongoing inflammation in the affected body parts.

 Experts don’t know the exact cause of autoimmune diseases.
 One theory argues that they stem from substances that make their way through your gut lining, get into your bloodstream, and trigger inflammation.
 It’s called the “leaky gut” theory, and some researchers link it to higher odds of getting certain autoimmune conditions.
 That doesn’t prove cause and effect though.